hsutter/cppfront/README.md

 ## 2) This is about a specific goal

-<image align="right" width="400" src="https://user-images.githubusercontent.com/1801526/188898468-17e5ce70-d417-48d6-b204-ad9e4caa30ed.png"> My specific goal is: See if we can make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++, within which we are completely free to improve **semantics** free of any backward source compatibility restrictions?
+<image align="right" width="400" src="https://user-images.githubusercontent.com/1801526/188898468-17e5ce70-d417-48d6-b204-ad9e4caa30ed.png"> My specific goal is to explore the question: Can we make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++, within which we are completely free to improve **semantics** free of any backward source compatibility restrictions?

 > **Important disclaimer: Please do not make the mistake of focusing on syntax, or thinking 'Herb wants to make syntax pretty.'
 That is _so_ not the point.** The syntax is not the important thing — yes, we should make it clean too, and yes, it's the most visible thing. **The important thing is the semantics** — the syntax is just the gateway into the new space where can (finally) fix the semantics.
 If this project was just about 'making the syntax prettier' it would be a total waste of time.
 I'm not interested in wasting my time on only-lipstick, I want to solve semantic problems so I can use C++ more safety and conveniently on my own future projects.